aielte-research/MedSegPretrainImageNet/README.md

 ### Encoder weights

-Weights of the ImageNet-pretrained encoders can be found ???
+Weights of the ImageNet-pretrained models should be in an `../encoder_weights` directory.
+Model weights are too large for this repository; we plan to publish them upon acceptance of the paper.

 ## Results